Debbie Abrahams MP (Oldham East and Saddleworth)

 Mark Garnier (Wyre Forest)

-Mark is a Conservative Party politician in the UK.
-He has been the Member of Parliament for the Worcestershire constituency of Wyre Forest since 2010, covering the towns of Kidderminster, Stourport and Bewdley, and various rural villages.
-The Forest of Wyre, located on the western side of the constituency, is one of the largest areas of semi-natural woodland in the UK and home to the rare Lesser-spotted woodpecker, the species championed by Mark.
-Mark is Parliamentary Under Secretary of State at the Department for International Trade.
+Mark Garnier is the Conservative Member of Parliament for the Worcestershire constituency of Wyre Forest since 2010, covering the towns of Kidderminster, Stourport and Bewdley, and various rural villages.
+The Forest of Wyre, located on the western side of the constituency, is one of the largest areas of semi-natural woodland in the UK and home to the rare lesser-spotted woodpecker, the species championed by Mark.
+In Parliament, Mark is the Prime Minister’s Trade Envoy to Brunei, Myanmar and Thailand and a member of the International Trade Committee.

 “I am delighted to champion the Lesser Spotted Woodpecker, the smallest woodpecker in Europe.
 Worryingly the Lesser Spotted has seen a 50% reduction in numbers over the last 25 years.
 Representing a constituency with one of the ancient English woodlands, a natural habitat for the Lesser Spotted Woodpecker, I look forward to learning about this bird and championing its plight.”View Species